MAYANKPRAJAPATI5/Zomato_EDA/README.md

 9. Box plot
 10. Drawing insights and conclusions from data

-## Dependencies
-List the dependencies and libraries required to run your code.
-For example:

-- Python 3.8+
-- Pandas
-- Matplotlib
-- Seaborn
-- Jupyter Notebook (if you're using it)

 ## Dataset
 Restaurant Dataset
 This dataset contains information about various restaurants.
 It is organized with a total of 211,944 entries and 26 columns.
 Each entry corresponds to a restaurant and provides details about its attributes.
 Below is a brief overview of the columns in the dataset: